enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 cleaned up after all tests in the test class finish executing, preventing resource leaks in JVMs that need to run MANY `FeatureTest`s.
-As with anything, there are some gotchas/anti-patterns, but the framework is doing A LOT of heavy lifting and you get to focus on verifying your applications behavior.
+As with anything, there are some gotchas/anti-patterns, but the framework is doing A LOT of heavy lifting and you get to focus on verifying your application's behavior.

 If you really want to learn more about Finatra, I recommend checking out the [Finatra User's Guide](https://twitter.github.io/finatra/user-guide/).

 *Aside: We'll possibly save this for another post, but part of the API design process for the `InMemoryTracer` was in keeping things consistent and familiar to the pre-existing `InMemoryStatsReceiver`.
-Re-using muscle memory and learned skills is a HUGE part of API design and enabling developer velocity.*
+Consistency and familiarity are a HUGE part of API design and enabling developer velocity.*

 ### Testing via Zipkin UI

 The `InMemoryTracer` also offers the ability to output the recorded spans in various formats, including Zipkin's JSON format.
-I highlight Zipkin here, as it has a tight integration with Finagle, but I am also unsure if the other tracing tools support a `Upload JSON` like utility that allows us to this.
+I highlight Zipkin here, as it has a tight integration with Finagle, but I am also unsure if the other tracing tools support a `Upload JSON`-like utility that allows us to do what we are attempting to do in this example.

 ```scala
   test("ExampleServer#processes a lifecycle request") {